jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 What you are observing is the following:
 * Gremlin is causing the Kubernetes Worker Nodes to go to 100% CPU utilization
-* Kubernetes is ensuring the the Socks Shop micro-service is high resilient and available
+* Kubernetes is ensuring the the Online Boutique micro-service is high resilient and available
-* Locust is hitting the Socks Shop front-end container and reporting `0%` failures.
+* Locust is hitting the Online Boutique front-end container and reporting `0%` failures.

 Optional Rerun
 * On the Gremlin UI click the attack